geshan/geshan.github.com/posts/2019-11-17-why-use-google-cloud-run-5-compelling-reasons.md

 ## How I ran into Google Cloud Run

-A year back I was helping some masters students here in Sydney with a side project.
+A year back I was helping some master's students here in Sydney with a side project.
 I was mentoring them, guiding them to have a real-world project they could include in their resumes.
 For this project, we started using Google Cloud Platform, why?
 Because you get [$300 free credit](https://cloud.google.com/free/docs/gcp-free-tier) for a year :) simple.
-There are other Serverless containers offerings like [AWS Fargate](https://aws.amazon.com/fargate/) and [Azure Containers](https://azure.microsoft.com/en-au/product-categories/containers/).
+There are other Serverless container offerings like [AWS Fargate](https://aws.amazon.com/fargate/) and [Azure Containers](https://azure.microsoft.com/en-au/product-categories/containers/).
 I don’t think they are as good and as software engineer friendly as Cloud Run.
 In my opinion, Google Cloud Run actually brings serverless containers to the masses.
 Running serverless containers on Cloud Run is very easy.
 If you can dockerize your app, you can run it in a serverless way on Cloud Run on serverless containers.

 I wanted to learn how to set up a Google Kubernetes Engine ([GKE](https://cloud.google.com/kubernetes-engine/)) Kubernetes cluster, so I teamed up with another DevOps Engineer and started to configure a Kubernetes cluster.
 As the app’s backend API was already containerized and GKE was managed K8s I thought getting a running URL would not take long.